emberjs/website/source/blog/2018-11-19-ember-3-6-released.md

 responsive: true
 ---

 Today the Ember project is releasing version 3.6 of Ember.js, Ember Data, and Ember CLI.
+Highlights include public API support for ES6 classes and two new RouterService methods.

 This release kicks off the 3.7 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.

 You can read more about our general release process here: